 A good candidate is someone who is in good overall health and experiences dental anxiety, a strong gag reflex, has low pain tolerance, or is unable to sit still through long procedures.
 This type of person would benefit from the effects of sedation and it is unlikely that it would affect them negatively.

 However, if you have certain medical conditions, take prescription drugs, or are pregnant or breastfeeding, you will need to speak with Dr. Bonner Morren to verify that sedation is safe for you.
-If you’re interested in dental sedation, contact us at Austin Dental Company today to schedule an appointment.
+If you’re interested in dental sedation, contact us at your dentist in Austin today to schedule an appointment.